squirrelphp/queries/README.md

 Use Squirrel\Queries\DBInterface as a type hint in your services.
 The interface options are based upon Doctrine and PDO with some tweaks.

 If you know Doctrine or PDO you should be able to use this library easily.
-You should especially have an extra look at structured queries and UPSERT, as these are an addition helping you to make readable queries and taking care of your column field names and parameters automatically.
+You should especially have an extra look at structured queries and UPSERT, as these are an addition helping you to make readable queries and taking care of your column field names and parameters automatically, making it easier to write secure queries.

 For a solution which integrates easily with the Symfony framework, check out [squirrelphp/queries-bundle](https://github.com/squirrelphp/queries-bundle), and for entity and repository support check out [squirrelphp/entities](https://github.com/squirrelphp/entities) and [squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle).